CrowdHailer/eyg-lang/README.md

   - Is this what the love letter to datomic and datascript was talking about
   - If your relations are only a view on a lower datamodel you are not exposing an internal API
   - organised like blitz this could be managed by the compiler
+- How many programs require **linear types**
+  - Does a table of sockets make sense?
+  - Are linear types always for some physical reality, can we always handle the usecase by waiting for a constrained return

 #### Other names